mikemintz/deme/deme_django/docs/architecture.rst

   * ``AIMContactMethod(screen_name)``
   * ``AddressContactMethod(street1, street2, city, state, country, zip)``

-* **Subscription:** A Subscription is a relationship between an Item and a ContactMethod, indicating that all comments on the item should be sent to the contact method as notifications.
+* **Subscription:** A Subscription is a relationship between an Item and a ContactMethod, indicating that all action notices on the item should be sent to the contact method as notifications.
 This item type defines the following fields:

   * The ``contact_method`` field is a pointer to the ContactMethod that is subscribed with this Subscription.
   * The ``item`` field is a pointer to the Item that is subscribed to with this Subscription.
-  * The ``deep`` field is a boolean, such that when deep=true and the item is a Collection, all comments on all items in the collection (direct or indirect) will be sent in addition to comments on the collection itself.
+  * The ``deep`` field is a boolean, such that when deep=true and the item is a Collection, all action notices on all items in the collection (direct or indirect) will be sent in addition to action notices on the collection itself.
-  * The ``notify_text`` field is a boolean that signifies that TextComments are included in the subscription.
-  * The ``notify_edit`` field is a boolean that signifies that EditComments, DeactivateComments, ReactivateComments, DestroyComments, AddMemberComments, and RemoveMemberComments are included in the subscription.

 Collections and related item types